Solar eclipse of July 1, 2011

-A partial solar eclipse occurred on July 1, 2011.
+A partial solar eclipse occurred at the Moon’s descending node of orbit on Friday, July 1, 2011, with a magnitude of 0.0971.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

+This eclipse was the third of four partial solar eclipses in 2011, with the others occurring on January 4, June 1 and November 25.

 This is the first solar eclipse of Saros series 156, only visible as a partial solar eclipse in a small area south of South Africa and north of Antarctica.
-At greatest eclipse, the magnitude was just 0.097.
 It is the first new saros series to begin since saros 155 began with the partial solar eclipse of June 17, 1928.
-The eclipse belonged to Saros 156 and was number 1 of 69 eclipses in the series.
-Thus, the 2011 Jul 01 event was the first eclipse of the series.

-This eclipse is the third of four partial solar eclipses in 2011, with the others occurring on January 4, 2011, June 1, 2011 and November 25, 2011.